 - It is not against the law to refuse to take the test.
 For the first arrest for DUI charges, offenders can refuse the test.
 However, they’ll still face the DUI charges

 - Refusing the PAS test does not automatically mean license revocation.
 You can contest the license suspension within the next 10 days before a judge.
-With the assistance of your Daytona Beach DUI lawyer, you’ll present the necessary evidence to support your request to retain driving privileges.
+With the assistance of your DUI attorney/criminal defense lawyer, you’ll present the necessary evidence to support your request to retain driving privileges.
 Typically, the hearing is like a miniature trial.

 - Law enforcement officers cannot revoke your license.
 You’ll appear before the DMV to receive a decision.